aj27sargar/project/README.md

 ## Run the index file

-To run the index file and see the project; enter this command on the command line:
+> To run the index file and see the project; enter this command on the command line:
 'npm start'

-Then open the browser and enter this link: http://localhost:3000
+> Then open the browser and enter this link: http://localhost:3000

-After if you want to do any changes please create new branch, after changes open pull request.
+After if you want to do any changes please create new branch, then create a pull request.<br />
 Happy coding!